-Omnibus Stock Plan.
-During fiscal 2021, the Company granted stock options, restricted stock units and restricted stock to executive officers under the Omnibus Stock Plan.
+Omnibus Stock Plan and 2022 Equity Incentive Plan.
+During fiscal 2023, the Company granted restricted stock units to executive officers under the Omnibus Stock Plan and 2022 Equity Incentive Plan.
+The 2022 Equity Incentive Plan was adopted at the December 14, 2022 Shareholders Meeting.
+No awards under the Omnibus Plan can be granted after that date.
 In response to industry practices and competitive forces, the Compensation Committee has determined to emphasize stock awards over options awards.
 The Compensation Committee also believes that stock awards are a more effective way to provide named executive officers with a proprietary interest in the Company and assist the named executive officers to meet the stock ownership guidelines established by the Board.
 See "Corporate Governance - Stock Ownership Guidelines."
-Generally, stock awards vest annually over a three-year period.
+The restricted stock units granted to executive officers in fiscal 2023 vest at the end of three years.

-Stock options awarded under the shareholder approved plan give executive officers the opportunity to purchase our common stock for a term not to exceed 10 years and at a price of no less than the closing sale price of our common stock on the date of grant.
+Stock options awarded under the shareholder approved plans give executive officers the opportunity to purchase our common stock for a term not to exceed 10 years and at a price of no less than the closing sale price of our common stock on the date of grant.
 Executive officers benefit from stock options only to the extent stock price appreciates after the grant of the option.
-The Compensation Committee recognizes that each executive officer, rather than the Compensation Committee, decides whether or not to exercise an option at any given time.
+The Compensation Committee recognizes that each executive officer, rather than the Compensation Committee, decides whether to exercise an option at any given time.
 For this reason, the Compensation Committee's decision to grant a stock option to an executive officer does not take into account any gains realized by the executive officer due to a decision to exercise a pre-existing option in any given year.
 The Compensation Committee has not repriced stock options or replaced stock options that are underwater in the past and does not intend to engage in either practice in the future.